y3owk1n/warp.nvim/README.md

 - `WarpCloseListWin` - Fired when a list window is closed
 - `WarpAddedToList` - Fired when a file is added to the list
 - `WarpRemovedFromList` - Fired when a file is deleted from the list
+- `WarpMovedItemIndex` - Fired when an item is moved within list

 > [!note]
 > If you want to be safe, you can use the `constants` to get the event instead of the string.